ansible/ansible/docs/docsite/rst/dev_guide/testing/sanity/integration-aliases.rst

 - Use the ``--allow-unstable`` option for ``ansible-test``
 - Prefix the test name with ``unstable/`` when passing it to ``ansible-test``.

+Tests will be marked as unstable by a member of the Ansible Core Team.
+GitHub issues_ will be created to track each unstable test.

 Disabled
 --------